citylines/citylines2network/README.md

 # citylines2network
 Create routable networks from citylines dumps.
-As citylines data includes historical data, historical network graphs can be created.
+As citylines data includes the historical evolution of transit systems, network graphs can be created for different years.

 **Work in progress**